COLLECTION MANAGEMENT POLICY

 E. Strengths and Weaknesses of the Collection

-The Youth Collection is known throughout the state for its comprehensive collection of biographical information on children's authors an illustrators, its extensive indexes and compilations in children's poetry and folklore, and its access to reviews and critical analyses in the field of children's literature.
-In part, the strength of this collection can be attributed to the fact that it is supported by additional material in other parts of the library.
+The Youth Collection is known for its comprehensive collection of biographical information on children's authors and illustrators, its extensive indexes and compilations in children's poetry and folklore, and its access to reviews and critical analyses in the field of children's literature.
+A major thrust of this collection, its strong research capabilities, can be attributed to the fact that it is supported by additional resources in other parts of the library and online.